pcmillerAcme/docs/source/SDK.rst

 `Software Development Kit <https://en.wikipedia.org/wiki/Software_development_kit>`_

 Here are working programs of client-side software running remotely and accessing resource endpoints at api.acme.codes to attain animated or standard QR codes.
-All published example code here has the MIT free use license embedded within it; Developers are encouraged to copy or duplicate this code to get up and running with using our API.
+All published example code here has the MIT free use license embedded within it; Developers are encouraged to duplicate this code to get up and running with our API and then make modifications as needed.

 Animated QR code creation examples: